Psychological DISORDERS – Neuroses (Part 3b)

 Social anxiety – significant amount of fear in one or more social situations, causing considerable distress & impaired ability to function in at least some parts of daily life

-Somatization – multiple recurring clinically significant physical complaints representing emotional pain
+Somatization – multiple clinically significant repeated physical complaints, representing emotional pain

 A Different Perspective (non-traditional, non-medical)